Higher Koszul duality and $n$-affineness: Introduction

-However, no analogue of statement $(2)$ has been established in the literature.
-In fact, as far as we are aware of, even how to properly formulate $(2)$ in the $\mathbb{E}_n$-setting was not known.
-No doubt one of the reasons for this gap in the literature is due to the subtle nature of the equivalence: as we discussed this is not a straightforward equivalence between $(\infinity,1)$-categories of modules; its formulation requires sophisticated ingredients which are not easily adapted to the $\mathbb{E}_n$-setting.
-In this paper we prove an $\Ebb_n$-analogue of statement $(2)$, and this will yield in particular an $\Ebb_n$-analogue of statement $(1)$.
-Conceptually, our main innovation consists in reinterpreting statement $(2)$, and in particular equivalence \eqref{eqqeqintro}, from a novel perspective which makes categorification possible.
+However, no analog of statement \ref{intro:morita} has been established in the literature.
+In fact, as far as we are aware of, even how to properly formulate \ref{intro:morita} in the $\mathbb{E}_{n+1}$-setting was not known.

-To explain our results, we shall focus on the case $n=2$.
-We will give a more complete summary of our main results, for all $n$, in section \eqref{mainresults} of this introduction.
-Consider the following diagram of $(\infinity,2)$-categories.

-Here $2\PrLUtwo$ denotes the $(\infinity,2)$-category of presentable categories.
-All categories appearing in the diagram, except $2\LocSysCattwo(X;\Bbbk)$, are defined as $(\infinity,2)$-category of modules for appropriate $\mathbb{E}_1$-algebra objects (i.e. monoidal categories) in $2\PrLUtwo$.
-These four categories all play a role in a categorification of Koszul duality.

-Not all arrows in the diagram stand for equivalences.
-Let us briefly comment on each of them separately.